victorialindsaymcgee/victorialindsaymcgee.github.io/_pages/cv.md

 * MSc in Equine Science with Merit - University of Edinburgh, 2017
 * MSc in Instrumental Analytical Science (DNA Analysis, Proteomics and Metabolomics) with Distinction - Robert Gordon University, 2018
 * PhD titled 'Dissecting the genetic architecture of equine exertional rhabdomyolysis' - Royal Veterinary College, 2023 (Winner of the 2023 RVC McKeever Prize for Best Original Research)
+* Postgraduate Certificate in Academic Practice - University of Edinburgh, 2027 (Expected)

 Work experience
 ======